marcovazquez56/Blind-auction/README.md

 # blind-auction
-Blind auction program, enter multiple bids with names and in the end you get the one with the higher bid!
+Blind auction program, enter multiple bids with names and in the end you get the one with the highest bid!